-We draw attention to:

-- Note 19 to the financial statements which indicates that the Company has incurred a loss of USD 2,812,575 for the year ended 31 December 2019 and as that date, the Company's total liabilities exceeded its total assets by USD 242,989,113.
-The note also indicates why in these circumstances, the financial statements are prepared on the basis of accounting policies applicable to a going concern. - Note 21 to the financial statements which indicates the assessment made by the directors in respect of Covid-19 pandemic, if any, regarding the impact on the financial statements of the Company.
-Our opinion is not modified in that respect.
+We draw attention to Note 17 to the financial statements which indicates that the Company has loss of USD 4,690,737 for the year ended 31 December 2020 and as that date, the Company's total liabilities exceeded its total assets by USD 254,328,372.
+The note also indicates why in these circumstances, the financial statements are prepared on the basis of accounting policies applicable to a going concern.